mikeyPower/instagram-scrap/README.md

 # instagram-scrap
-A script that will scrap all images from a chosen instagram page
+Python script that will scrap all images from a chosen instagram page

 ## Prerequisite